 License Type: Open Source or Free.
-It is available for Windows, Linux (Ubuntu, Redhat, Debian) and MacOS.
+It is available for Windows, Linux (Ubuntu, Redhat, Debian), and MacOS.

 The advantage of this is that the user is initially freed from learning LaTeX.
-The disadvantage is that after basic mathematical or Scientific problems which you want to show in a document, that are not easy to solve through the menus of LyX, the user not only has to learn LaTeX programming.
+The disadvantage is that after basic mathematical or Scientific problems which you want to show in a document, that is not easy to solve through the menus of LyX, the user not only has to learn LaTeX programming.
 The position of a word in the printed document is not the same as on the screen.
 LyX to MS Word exchange is horrible.
 This means that the user has a huge hurdle to overcome in case of problems.